-Parvalbumins are very stable proteins, so able to cause reactions when cooked or as vapour during cooking (but food is thought to be 20-60% lower in parvalbumins when cooked).
-It is found in high concentrations in the light muscle of fish rather than the dark muscle, so fish like cod and carp are higher in parvalbumin levels compared to swordfish and tuna which have lower levels as they have more dark muscle tissue.
+Parvalbumins are very stable proteins with the ability to cause reactions when cooked or as vapour during cooking (but food is thought to be 20-60% lower in parvalbumins when cooked).
+The protein is found in high concentrations in the light muscle of fish rather than the dark muscle, so fish like cod and carp are higher in parvalbumin levels compared to swordfish and tuna which have lower levels as they have more dark muscle tissue.

-There is no information on syndromes associated with fish allergy.
+There is currently no information on syndromes associated with fish allergy.

-Occasionally there can be cross reactivity between fish and products containing gelatin.
+Occasionally there can be cross reactivity between fish and other products containing gelatin.

 Other foods containing aldolase and enolase proteins include chicken, cod, catfish, salmon and tuna.